subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 Steps -

-    - download the 64-bit image but do not unzip the image
+    - download the 64-bit image from https://ubuntu.com/download/raspberry-pi/thank-you?version=22.04.3&architecture=server-arm64+raspi
     - flash the image using raspberry pi imager
     - plug the pi into your router and find it's ip
     - ssh is enabled by default so you should be able to ssh into it